 In most Jewish traditions the last day of the Pesach festival is thought to commemorate the day that God parted the Red Sea.
 The first two days and the last day are called Yom Tov and the middle four days are called Choel Hamoed.

 As part of the observance of Pesach many conduct the Yachatz tradition.
 Yachatz means "the breaking of the middle matzah."
 In this tradition three matzah are set apart and the middle matzah is broken into pieces.
 In some Sephardi traditions the Sedar leader attempts to break the middle matzah into the shapes of letters.
-Syrians break the middle matzah into the shapes of the Hebrew letters dalet "dalet" and vav "vav."
-Maghreban attempt to break the middle matzah to form the two components of the Hebrew letter heh "he."
+Syrians break the middle matzah into the shapes of the Hebrew letters dalet "" and vav "."
+Maghreban attempt to break the middle matzah to form the two components of the Hebrew letter heh "."

 The larger remaining portion of the middle matzah after it is broken is known as the Afikoman and is used later in the Seder.
 The smaller portion is returned to the middle of the three matzot.
 In Ashkenazi tradition the Seder leader may hide the Afikoman and have the children in attendance try to find this piece of matzah.
 In Yemenite tradition the children carry the Afikoman in bags on their backs and when their father asks them where they are going they reply, " to Eretz Yisael" meaning the Land of Israel.
 In some instances the Afikoman is wrapped in linen - symbolic of a funerary covering - and later brought back In this ritual some pay a ransom to bring back the Afikoman.
 It would be most appropriate to pay thirty pieces of silver for the matzah.